jonathanbell/.dotfiles-osx/README.md

 2. Instal a shwack of software on your machine that I like to use.
 3. Configure your machine for web development use.

+Close and re-open Bash after this script has run.

 ---

 ### Optional: Extra stuff to do